Sivandha Mann: Production

 Sridhar began work on a film titled Andru Sinthiya Ratham, with M. G. Ramachandran starring.
 Though many scenes were shot, the film was ultimately shelved when Ramachandran backed out.
 According to Sridhar, the reason for Ramachandran backing out may have been that, since Sridhar launched both Kadhalikka Neramillai (1964) and Andru Sindhiya Ratham at the same time, he promoted Kadhalikka Neramillai as the first contemporary colour film but did not do the same for Andru Sindhiya Ratham, which may have made Ramachandran upset, causing him to leave.
 Sridhar later revived the project under the title Sivandha Mann with changes in the script, and Sivaji Ganesan as the new lead actor.
 It was the first action film directed by Sridhar, who previously made mainly romance and drama films.
 Sivandha Mann was also the first Tamil film to be shot extensively in foreign locations.
 Filming took place largely in Europe in places like Switzerland, France, Spain, Switzerland, and the Alps.
 The film was planned as a bilingual in Tamil and Hindi with Hema Malini being chosen as actress for the Tamil version, but she backed out due to her contract with Hindi cinema.
 The role went to Kanchana.

 A river along with restaurant and bar had been created at Vauhini Studios for Sivandha Mann which was created by Ganga Das.
 Before filming began it gave way, leading to the entire place being flooded.
 An unfazed Sridhar decided to have the riverbed rebuilt with concrete.
 The song "Paarvai Yuvarani" was filmed at Eiffel Tower.
 For the film's climax, Sridhar wanted two helicopters as one helicopter will be used for handling camera to shoot the scene however he opted only one helicopter since the other helicopter which was supposed to arrive on the sets exploded after it got stuck by the electric wires.
 Filming was halted for few days due to the demise of Sridhar's mother, but later resumed at Madras.
 Sridhar shot a train explosion scene at railway track at Cudappah, Andhra Pradesh as he wanted a railway track adjacent to two hills.
 The film was processed at Gemini Color Laboratory, and colourised via Eastmancolor.
 Cinematography was handled by N. Balakrishnan, and editing by M. N. Shankar.
 The final length of the film was 5254.31 metres.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The song "Oru Raja Raniyidam" attained popularity, as did the Arabic-themed "Pattathu Rani".
 Viswanathan called the tune "a mix of Persian form of music to support the sequence in the film".
+Sridhar wanted P. Susheela to sing the song, but Viswanathan favoured L. R. Eswari.
+The song "Oru Naalile" was originally sung by Balamurali, but later replaced with T. M. Soundararajan's vocals.